Skip to main content Link Search Menu Expand Document (external link)

 An expository article requires the author to investigate an idea, evaluate evidence, expound on the idea, and set forth an argument concerning that idea in a clear and concise manner.

 In this assignment, you will design an expository visualization to clearly communicate an idea based on a small data set.
 In addition, you must provide a rigorous rationale for your design choices.
 You should in theory be ready to explain the contribution of every pixel in the display towards your expository goals.
-You are free to use any graphics or charting tool you please - including Altair, Plotly, Tableau, and pen and paper.
+You are free to use any graphics or charting tool you please - including matplotlib, Plotly, Tableau, and pen and paper.

 The dataset can be downloaded here.

-The data has seven columns:
+The data has the following columns:

-: The name of the city.lon
+• name: The name of the food product.

 Task